h-havenga/jekyll/books.md

 #### Read * :
-How to Stop Living and Start Worrying: Conversations with Carl Cederstrm, _Simon Critchley and Carl Cederstrom_ | The Purity Myth: How America's Obsession with Virginity Is Hurting Young Women, _Jessica Valenti_ | Freakonomics, _Steven D. Levitt and Stephen J. Dubner_ | The Writer's Home Companion: An Anthology of the World's Best Writing Advice, From Keats to Kunitz, _Joan Bolker_ | The Fall of the Ottomans: The Great War in the Middle East, _Eugene Rogan_ | The Underground Railroad, _Colson Whitehead_ | Thinking, Fast and Slow, _Daniel Kahneman_ | When to Rob a Bank, _Steven D. Levitt and Stephen J.
+How to Stop Living and Start Worrying: Conversations with Carl Cederstrm, _Simon Critchley and Carl Cederstrom_ | The Purity Myth: How America's Obsession with Virginity Is Hurting Young Women, _Jessica Valenti_
+| Freakonomics, _Steven D. Levitt and Stephen J. Dubner_ | The Writer's Home
+Companion: An Anthology of the World's Best Writing Advice, From Keats to Kunitz, _Joan Bolker_ | The Communist Manifesto, _Karl Marx and Friedrich Engels_ | The Fall of the Ottomans: The Great War in the Middle East, _Eugene Rogan_ | The Underground Railroad, _Colson Whitehead_ | Thinking, Fast and Slow, _Daniel Kahneman_ | When to Rob a Bank, _Steven D. Levitt and Stephen J.
 Dubner_ | War of the Encyclopaedists, _Christopher Robinson and Gavin Kovite_